josephcappadona/josephcappadona.github.io/_posts/2020-11-01-games-as-benchmarks.md

 Other work has explored multi-agent environments [24, 25] and environments mimicking the real-world [26, 27], and it's safe to assume that as time goes on, more complex, dynamic environments will continue to be explored.

 These works show that virtual environments are an effective means of testing various kinds of perception, inference and action, from commonsense physics to open-domain dialogue.
-And while these subproblems might be more tractable when studied in isolation, as long as the end goal is to integrate these abilities into a single system, the use of virtual environments as testing mechanism is not going anywhere.
+And while these subproblems might be more tractable when studied in isolation, as long as the end goal is to integrate these abilities into a single system, the use of virtual environments as a testing mechanism is not going anywhere.

 ### References